brian-w-projects/Flask-Setup/README.md

-# flask_setup
+# Flask-Setup

-My preferred flask setup for new projects
+My preferred based flask setup for starting new projects.